PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 # Automations

-Automations allow you to configure actions (such as cancelling a flow run or sending a notification to certain endpoints) when your flows or agents encounter certain events.
+Automations allow you to configure actions (such as cancelling a flow run or sending a notification to certain endpoints) when an event occurs in the Prefect ecosystem.

 For example, you can send a Slack message to your team when a run from a production critical flow has failed, along with the reason for the failure so that you can respond immediately.
 Or you can cancel a run that has been running (or scheduled) for more than an hour to enforce SLAs.

-You can set up and edit your Automations using the [API](/orchestration/concepts/api.html) or the Automations page in the UI.

-## Events

 The automations system is composed of events and actions.
 When an _event_ is paired with an _action_, we call it an _automation_.

-An event is something that occurs in the Prefect backend.
 When creating an automation, you:
 - Choose an event type
 - Place filters or conditions on the event data
 - Select an action to fire when the event occurs and the conditions are met

+The following documentation will cover the various types of events and actions you can configure.

+We recommend creating and managing your automations in the [UI Automations page](https://cloud.prefect.io/?automations).
+You can also manage automations via the GraphQL API, but it requires a deeper understanding of the system then this document will cover.

+## Events

+An event is something that occurs in the Prefect backend.

 Currently you can configure automations for the following events:
 - Flow runs from a single, multiple, or all flows enter a given state or states